 What About Packing?

 If you’re wondering what you should pack for your Antarctica cruise, we have another full post to help you decide exactly what to bring on your Antarctica vacation!

 Get Ready for the Trip of a Lifetime

 When you plan an Antarctica cruise, it may be one of the most complicated vacations you undertake, but it will be one of the best.
 For most people who set foot on the continent, Antarctica is a once-in-a-lifetime experience, and it’s worth the time, effort, and money it takes to make your dream a reality.

-If you’re planning a trip to Antarctica, don’t miss our posts about what you might find on your Antarctica itinerary and the specific cruise experience we had with Quark Expeditions.
+If you’re planning a trip to Antarctica, don’t miss our posts about what you might find on your Antarctica itinerary and the specific cruise experience we had on our trip.
 You might also be interested in our guide to Ushuaia, Argentina and the story of our escape from the end of the world.
 Get ready for the trip of a lifetime—and let us know what you think of your own Antarctic adventure!

 If you are planning a trip to Antarctica, don’t miss these articles to help you make the most of your experience!